-- Parent Support sessions held in the local community are shared with parents/ carers. - School Counsellor works with families as part of the work that she carries out with children at the school. - Parents/carers are invited to whole school events e.g. Harvest, Masses, Carol Services - Friends of St Mary's (FOSMs) provides an opportunity to parents/carers to support the school and work together on a variety of fund-raising activities.
+- As already mentioned, the school is participating in the Achievement for All Project which focusses on supporting individual families but St Mary's is also using some resources with all families within the school e.g. questionnaires sent to all parents/ carers to find out about out of school activities and interests of all pupils. - Parent Support sessions e.g. mental health and wellbeing workshops organised in conjunction with EH4MH. - School Counsellor works with families as part of the work that she carries out with children at the school. - There are learning afternoons each half term, to which parent/carers are invited to celebrate the learning which has taken place within a particular class. - Parents/carers are invited to whole school events e.g. Harvest, Masses, Carol Services, Christmas Lunch. - Friends of St Mary's (FOSMs) provides an opportunity to parents/carers to support the school and work together on a variety of fund-raising activities.